 Hong Kong lies in a sub-tropical zone.
 October to early February is the best time to visit.
 It is the dry season and the temperatures are generally cool, however some of the weather patterns around the South China Sea are quite unpredictable and unseasonal typhoons can still occur.
 It can get quite chilly in January and February.
 From late February to May, it is hot and humid, with drizzles that can last for days.
 The rainy season is from May through to September, with hot and humid days intermittently cooled down by tropical downpours and even typhoons.
 However when the rain does stop, it can be quite clear for a period of time.

 Hong Kong International Airport, located off the island of Lantau, is serviced by number of rail and bus links.
-The best option is to catch the Airport Express train.
-You can expect to pay around HK$90 (about US$12) for a one-way fare into Kowloon Station.
+The best option is to catch the Airport Express train or bus,

 Most of the Chinese food that foreigners are familiar with will be Cantonese cuisine – the cuisine of Hong Kong.
 Many of the popular dishes will be available such as sweet and sour pork, beef and black bean sauce, and chicken and cashew nut.
 Also famous is a breakfast/brunch/lunch session known as dim sum (also known as ‘yum cha’), where small servings of delicacies such as shrimp dumplings, barbecued pork buns, spring rolls, fresh green vegetables amongst many others are served in small bamboo baskets.
 A delicious and social occasion!